 After filling out the form, you can click the Submit button to register your site.

-Google reCAPTCHA will now show you a success message on this page with the site key and secret key.
+Google reCAPTCHA will show you a success message with the site’s secret keys on this page.

 # 3: Copy Site & Secret Keys

 You can now use these API keys in the plugin settings on your website.

 From the left sidebar of your website’s admin panel, go back to Settings »Google reCAPTCHA.

 It would help if you pasted the site and secret keys on the settings page.

 The plugin will include the WordPress comment form and the registration form, reset the password form, the new password form, and the reCAPTCHA authentication in the login form.

 If you wish, you can disable reCAPTCHA on the login form by clicking on the checkbox.